susam/mathb/README.md

 Quick Start
 -----------

-This section explains how to run MathB locally.
+This section explains how to run this project locally.
 The steps assume a macOS, Debian, or Debian-based Linux distribution.
+However, it should be possible to adapt these steps for another operating system.

  1. Install SBCL and Git.